-One of the best ways to ensure smooth-running hydraulic systems is to use the right hydraulic oil and keep it clean and dry.
+To ensure smooth-running hydraulic systems, use the right hydraulic oil and keep it clean and dry.

-A lubrication reliability effort that includes selecting the right fluid and implementing the correct reliability best practices will protect metal surfaces from wear, leading to improved uptime, reduced maintenance costs, and longer lubricant and equipment life.
+A lubrication reliability effort that includes selecting the right fluid and implementing the correct reliability best practices will protect metal surfaces from wear.
+This in turn will lead to improved uptime, reduced maintenance costs, and longer lubricant and equipment life.

 Hydraulic systems have become more sophisticated in recent years, as speed and pressure have increased tremendously.
-Because of these changes, wear rates have gone up dramatically and the proper selection of hydraulic oil has become much more important.
+Because of these changes, wear rates have gone up dramatically.
+Thus, the proper selection of hydraulic oil has become much more important.

 Hydraulic Oil Selection Considerations

-- The oil selected must have the right viscosity and be able to maintain its viscosity throughout its working life.
+- Select an oil that has the right viscosity and is able to maintain its viscosity throughout its working life.

-- Maintaining viscosity is influenced by the oil’s ability to withstand oxidation, resist foam, separate from water, and withstand effects from temperature fluctuations.
+- To maintain viscosity, an oil must be able to withstand oxidation, resist foam, separate from water, and withstand effects from temperature fluctuations.

 - The right oxidation inhibitors can help extend oil life and prevent costly changeouts.

-- Controlling foam is essential to hydraulic performance; select a fluid that will not foam in service.
+- Controlling foam is essential to hydraulic performance.
+Therefore, it is very important to select a fluid that will not foam in service.

-- Hydraulic oils – other than fire-resistant fluids – should shed water quickly so it can be removed.
-If not, emulsification will lead to equipment failure and performance loss.
+- If water is not removed, emulsification will lead to equipment failure and performance loss.

 Rust and corrosion